 Outdated drivers are one of the prime causes of most BSOD errors, including the Machine Check Exception error on Windows 11.
 Updating the driver not only eliminates these errors but also enhances the performance of the device.

 If you can’t get into your PC usually, you can enter Safe Mode and try to update the driver.
 Also, you can manually download and install it from the manufacturer’s website.

 Similarly, you can update the drivers for other devices to fix the Windows Check Exception error in Windows 11.

-If that sounds like too much trouble, you can use a third-party tool.
-We recommend using DriverFix, a dedicated utility that scans all available sources for the latest version and keeps the installed drivers up-to-date.
+You can use a third-party tool if that sounds like too much trouble.
+We recommend using Outbyte Driver Updater, a dedicated utility that scans all available sources for the latest version and keeps the installed drivers up-to-date.

-3. Run Windows Memory Diagnostic tool
+2. Run Windows Memory Diagnostic tool

 - Press Windows + S to launch the Search menu.
 Enter Windows Memory Diagnostic in the text field at the top, and click on the relevant search result.